 Hip protector: A protective pad worn on the hips that may prevent a hip fracture in frail senior citizens.

-Hot flashes: Sensations of heat, occurring during perimenopause and often well into post menopause, that begin at the head and can spread over the entire body.
+Hot flushes: Sensations of heat, occurring during perimenopause and often well into post-menopause, that begin at the head and can spread over the entire body.
 This occurs with an increase in luteinising hormone.
-This is not a health hazard.
-It may be accompanied by sweating and can cause significant discomfort and can interfere with a person’s sleep.
+This is not a health hazard but it may be accompanied by sweating, and can cause significant discomfort, irritability, and can interfere with a person’s sleep.

-Hypogonadism: Inadequate testicular or ovarian function, most commonly causing low levels of testosterone.
+Hypogonadism: Inadequate testicular or ovarian function, causing low levels of testosterone or oestrogen.

 Hysterectomy: Removal of the uterus.

-Induced menopause: Permanent menopause that is not natural; can be caused as a result of removal of the ovaries (surgical), chemotherapy, or radiation to the pelvis.
+Induced menopause: Permanent menopause that is not natural; can be caused because of removal of the ovaries (surgical), chemotherapy, or radiation to the pelvis.